 Andrews Air Conditioning and Refrigeration (AAC&R) is our UK based fixed air conditioning, service, maintenance and installation business.
-This subsidiary provides a specialist service to customers who have, or require, permanently installed air conditioning systems.
+This subsidiary provides a specialist service to customers who have, or require permanently installed air conditioning systems.
 The total revenue for this business is split between the sale of new systems and the service and maintenance of existing systems.
-Total revenue for the division increased by 8.7% in 2017 when compared to the previous year, this enabled a significant improvement in operating profit.
+In 2018 the business experienced a downturn in revenue but was still able to provide a profitable result.